dsc-tiu/open-source-ml-ai/Python/NumPy arrays/NumPy arrays.md

 # **NumPy Arrays**

 ## About
 Numpy is a core library used in Data Science, and an array is its most central data structure.
-This multidimensional array object has incredible speed, and the library also provides various tools to interact with these arrays.
+NumPy aims to provide an array object that is up to 50x faster than traditional Python lists.
+This multidimensional array object has incredible speed, and the library also provides various tools to interact with these arrays. <br/>
 We will go over these tools in different Python programs.
 ## NumPy Array
 Firstly, what is an array? </br>
 Where an element is found, how to interpret an element and all this information about the raw data is found in an *array*, which is a grid of values.
 This grid can be indexed in different ways.
 The elements are all of the same type, referred to as the *array dtype*.
 An N-dimensional array is simply an array with any number of dimensions.
 ## Code explanation